 - Why cleaning up after your dog is important

 To find out more or to arrange a visit contact our Education Officer, Lisa Collingwood, at email@example.com or on 01843 577000Permalink

-We are asking students to create a new superhero to help promote our Streetscene Services, highlight the importance of looking after the environment and keeping Thanet clean and tidy.
+We are asking students to create a new comic book to help promote our Streetscene Services, highlight the importance of looking after the environment and keeping Thanet clean and tidy.

 - Be colourful

 - Follow the guidance set out in our booklet

 The winning design will be used in our streetscene campaigns to help stop people dropping litter or fly-tipping.